“I’ve got no business creating branded images — I’m not a designer.”

 See?
-Versatile as all get out.
+Branded images are versatile as all get out.
 If you want tangible proof, here are some stats that prove the power of visual content marketing.

 But here’s the thing …

-There may be a little voice in your head telling you that even though the internet has become a visual platform, you simply don’t have the necessary training for creating branded images yourself.
+There may be a little voice in your head telling you that even though the internet has become a visual platform, there’s no way you can create branded images yourself.

 That’s what I thought for the longest time — that you had to be a trained designer to use design.